codingchunck/tip-calculator/README.md

 # tip-calculator

-Implemented a tip calculator for how much tip you should give.!!! implemented with writing and logic in JavaScript.!!!
+Implemented a tip calculator for how much tip you should give.!!! implemented with writing logics in JavaScript.!!!